ScreenPyHQ/screenpy/docs/debugging.rst

 Now the test will drop us into either your chosen debugger or `pdb`.
-You'll need to return a couple times to get back up to the |Actor| class's |Actor.attempts_to| method.
+You'll need to move up a few frames to get back up to the |Actor| class's |Actor.attempts_to| method.
 From there,
-you can step through the rest of the actions one at a time, or dive into one if you need to!
+you can step through
+the rest of the actions
+one at a time,
+or dive into one
+if you need to!

 Alternative Method
 ------------------